 From 1913 Burntisland became home to an important aluminium industry using imported bauxite, first under British Aluminium, later under Alcan.
 This closed in 2002 with the loss of many jobs.
-However, work is now under way to transform the west side of Burntisland by building some 350 new houses on the old Alcan site.
+The site was subsequently redeveloped as part of a major expansion of housing provision to the west of the town.

 And what happened to Rossend Castle?
-Well it was considerably expanded in the 1800s, but later passed into the ownership of the Town Council, who leased it out as a boarding house until 1952.
+It was considerably expanded in the 1800s, but later passed into the ownership of the Town Council, who leased it out as a boarding house until 1952.
 It then rotted away to become a roofless ruin, and was nearly demolished in 1972.
 But in 1975 it was brought for £350 by The Hurd Rolland Partnership, a firm of architects.
 They then superbly and sensitively restored it to serve as their own offices.
-The result can be seen in the header image.

 Visitor InformationView Location on Map